UVM team compiles COVID-19 research

 "And the reason we read published articles is because they've been what are called peer reviewed -- undergone a filtration process -- and people organized it into a two to five page document -- important information that they've analyzed.
 Maybe they've analyzed the death rate from this COVID-19 in patients who were admitted to the intensive care unit or maybe they've identified that if you're a certain age, your risk goes up.
 Whatever it is, that gets published," said UVM's Dr. David Krag.

 He says it took a mix of software and manpower to fill the database and his team has plenty of work to do.
-They have a few hundred selections already in the database, but they deal with more than 100 releases daily.

 Watch the video to see the full interview.